nativ3ai/H1DR4-cli/README.md

 Follow the existing code style and patterns in this project.
 ```

-Grok will automatically load and follow these instructions when working in your project directory.
-The custom instructions are added to Grok's system prompt and take priority over default behavior.
+H1DR4 will automatically load and follow these instructions when working in your project directory.
+The custom instructions are added to H1DR4's system prompt and take priority over default behavior.

 ## Morph Fast Apply (Optional)

-Grok CLI supports Morph's Fast Apply model for high-speed code editing at **4,500+ tokens/sec with 98% accuracy**.
+H1DR4 CLI supports Morph's Fast Apply model for high-speed code editing at **4,500+ tokens/sec with 98% accuracy**.
 This is an optional feature that provides lightning-fast file editing capabilities.

 **Setup**: Configure your Morph API key following the [setup instructions](#setup) above.